In a human cell, how many chromosomes and chromatids are present ... | Channels for Pearson+

 1

-Understand the structure of a human cell: Human cells are diploid, meaning they have two sets of chromosomes, one from each parent.
+Understand the process of DNA duplication: Before a cell divides, it duplicates its DNA during the S phase of the cell cycle, resulting in each chromosome consisting of two sister chromatids.

-Identify the number of chromosomes in a human cell: Before DNA duplication, a human cell has 46 chromosomes, which is the total number in a diploid cell.
+Recall the number of chromosomes in a human cell: A typical human cell has 46 chromosomes, which are organized into 23 pairs.

-Clarify the concept of chromatids: Before DNA duplication, each chromosome consists of a single chromatid.
-Therefore, there are 46 chromatids in total.
+After DNA duplication, each chromosome consists of two sister chromatids.
+Therefore, the number of chromatids doubles, but the number of chromosomes remains the same.

-Differentiate between chromosomes and chromatids: Chromosomes are structures that contain DNA, while chromatids are the individual strands of a chromosome before duplication.
+Calculate the number of chromatids: Since each of the 46 chromosomes now consists of two chromatids, the total number of chromatids is 46 * 2 = 92.

 Watch next